HCA-Healthcare/elixir-hl7/README.md

 [![hex.pm license](https://img.shields.io/hexpm/l/elixir_hl7.svg)](https://hex.pm/packages/elixir_hl7)

-Note: We are now building a simpler and more Elixir-friendly API for this library, centered on the new `HL7.Maps` and `HL7.HPath` modules.
+Note: We are now building a simpler and more Elixir-friendly API for this library, centered on the `HL7` and `HL7.Path` modules.
 These will hopefully lead to the deprecation of `HL7.Query` and much of the related code.
 These will likely not be removed for some time, and their removal will coincide with a major version release.
 For now, the two systems can exchange data when needed.